 Proper weed identification is essential for determining the best method of weed control.
 Weed identification books are helpful but there are so many choices that selecting the proper weed may be difficult.
 It is easier to identify the weed to the weed family and narrow the choices.
 Most weed books have weeds arranged according to their family.
-This key will narrow the choices making weed identification much easier.
+The below key will narrow the choices making weed identification much easier.

 Weed Identification Quick Guide